ElLoboBohemio/ElLoboBohemio/README.md

 <br />

-- 🔭 My last proyect was [Terapia Física][TF] for learning React.js
+- 🔭 My last proyect was my [Portafolio][Last Project] using Next.js
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Redux
-- 📫 You can reach me by [Twitter][twitter]
+- 📫 You can reach me by [Twitter][Twitter]
 - ⚡ Fun fact: I’m a lifelong learner.

 <br />